-The Minneapolis Firefighters Relief Association and its consulting actuaries, Mark Meyer and Paul D. Krueger of Van Iwaarden Associates, are requesting approval by the Legislative Commission on Pensions and Retirement of a change in the relief association's mortality table from the UP-1984 mortality table, set forward two years for males and set back three years for females, to the 1983 GAM mortality table with a two year set forward for females.
-Resolution 05-3, attached, would approve the mortality table change for the Minneapolis Firefighters Relief Association.
+The Minneapolis Police Relief Association and its consulting actuaries, Mark Meyer and Paul D. Krueger of Van Iwaarden Associates, are requesting approval by the Legislative Commission on Pensions and Retirement of a change in the relief association's mortality table from the UP-1984 mortality table, set forward two years for males and set back three years for females, to the 1983 GAM mortality table with a one-year set forward for females and a two-year set back for males.
+Resolution 08-1, attached, would approve the mortality table change for the Minneapolis Police Relief Association.